 Dover sole is a species of flatfish that lives on the sandy or muddy seabed of the northern Atlantic and the Mediterranean Sea.
 The upper side is greyish-brown while the underside is white.

 Dover sole is one of the most expensive fish available today but it remains one of the most popular.
-Baked sole fish is also one of the most delicious, with a unique taste and texture.
-It has a mild, buttery, sweet flavour, and it is very easy to fillet.
+Baked sole fish is also one of the most delicious recipe that accent the mild, buttery, sweet flavour, and it is very easy to fillet.

 Never overthink the preparation of Dover sole and you will be sure to keep the excellent flavour and texture.
 Today we are keeping it simple and will just oven bake the fish on a bed of baby leeks.

 Baked sole fish with baby leek

 - 8 pcs baby leeks

 - 100 ml fish stock